simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 </div>

 <ol>
-  <li><br>Additional information about templates can be found on the AX page: <br><a href="https://console.simatic-ax.siemens.io/docs/hw/language#creating-a-port-interconnection-between-two-ports-topology-configuration">Topology Configuration</a></li>
+  <li><br>Additional information about templates can be found on the AX page: <a href="https://console.simatic-ax.siemens.io/docs/hw/language#creating-a-port-interconnection-between-two-ports-topology-configuration">Topology Configuration</a></li>
 </ol>

 ---